No Tear-Off or Underlayment Required

 Above Sheathing Ventilation (ASV)

 Utilizing air space to help reduce heat transfer is not new.
-Testing Laboratories have documented that a free flowing air space between a metal roof and shingles can reduce heat transfer by 25%.
+Testing Laboratories have documented that a free flowing air space between a metal roof and shingles can reduce heat transfer by up to 25%.
 Up until now, the common method to provide ASV was to install a series of vertical and horizontal framing members which greatly increased material and labor expense.
 The 138T Shingle Recover clip eliminates all framing and allows unencumbered airflow in all directions.
 Although this recover system was designed for retrofit applications, it is equally suitable for new construction.

 |The patented 138T Shingle Recover Clip is installed with two fasteners into the existing substrate and allows for a 3/4" airspace between existing and new roofs.|